 Gray (Waste-Water) Tank.
 Fill tank with 10-12 gallons of warm water.
 Add a degreaser such as a citrus cleaner or Dawn dish soap.
 Leave solution in tank while you are traveling.
 Rinse and drain tank.

 Black (Sewer) Tank.
 Fill tank with 10-12 gallons of water.
 Add one bottle of drain cleaner, such as Drano or Liquid Plumber.
 Leave the solution in tank while traveling.
-Rinse and drain tank.
+Drain tank and rinse.